chanabanana999/Purchases/README.md

 - The Purchases component got pretty big.
 I'd prefer to have child components for the mobile and desktop render versions.
 I started attempting that, but it got cumbersome trying to pass all the props down and get everything working great in both mobile and desktop versions.
 In retrospect, I probably should have gotten that part working first cand had the data pass down to child components.

 - It might have been cool to make the three vertical dots on the desktop be clickable and then to display a message.
 (I didn't do this, but it would be a nice touch.)

+- There might be some other ways of doing things that don't result in console errors.
+I tried cleaning those up, but it started taking longer than I thought it should, and I moved on.

 ## Conclusion
 This was an enjoyable and challenging project.
 I did my best to hit all the concepts I thought the Figma and the requirements were driving toward, although I would prefer to be more thorough, such as in testing or getting the category colors to change.